-Updated March 30, 2020.
+Updated May 28, 2020.

-A cookie disclaimer is a thing of the past.
-Or it should be, but in reality, the Internet is littered with archaic cookie disclaimers that not only leaves the users confused and fatigued but are also not compliant with the existing data protection law of the EU – the General Data Protection Regulation (GDPR).
+Or it should be, but in reality, the Internet is littered with archaic cookie disclaimers that not only leave the users confused and fatigued but are also not compliant with the existing data protection law of the EU – the General Data Protection Regulation (GDPR).

-A cookie banner or cookie consent banner, on the other hand, is be a sustainable and GDPR/ePR compliant approach to protecting the privacy of your website’s users – if it is done right, if it is implemented correctly.
+A cookie banner or cookie consent banner, on the other hand, is a sustainable and GDPR/ePR compliant approach to protecting the privacy of your website’s users – if it is done right, if it is implemented correctly.

 A consent banner is the technology that enables your users to decide for themselves which categories of cookies and tracking they wish to consent to on your domain, and it is the technology that enables you, the website owner, to be fully compliant with the GDPR.

-The General Data Protection Regulation is a regulation (i.e. a uniformly binding legislation for all EU countries) that controls how companies, websites and other entities handle personal data.
+The General Data Protection Regulation (GDPR) is a regulation (i.e. a uniformly binding legislation for all EU countries) that controls how companies, websites and other entities handle personal data.

 If your website processed personal data that was not sensitive data (such as health data or data about sexual or religious orientation), then implied consent was enough.

-In summary, for your website to be compliant with the GDPR, you must –
+For your website to be compliant with the GDPR, you must –

 Staying compliant with the GDPR is important, since it means protecting the privacy of your website’s users.